96yrlee/Covid-19InfoApp/README.md

 The last (3rd) activity will show the details of a specific category you searched or clicked from main; categories being the global data, a country's data or a province/state's data.
 The country form of this activity, if state/province data is avalible, should show the summaries of each after the main data and be clickable to refresh the 3rd activity and show that specific state/province.
 There should be option to search for the total & daily case count for a specific date and to search any saved/past searched data.
 Here, total & new cases for the day but also the past 7 days, past 30, and since the beginnin should ideally be shown in graphs - otherwise omit.

-**Service(s):** It will handle requesting, downloading, and saving the data via API/Retrofit or the the database/Room, and then perform various data calculation on them (ex. figuring out new cases for a certain date requires subtracting the total for the date and the previous day) before sending the data to the activity or service that requested it.
+**Service(s):** ~~It will handle requesting, downloading, and saving the data via API/Retrofit or the the database/Room, and then perform various data calculation on them (ex. figuring out new cases for a certain date requires subtracting the total for the date and the previous day) before sending the data to the activity or service that requested it.~~

-If graphing is possible, they will be done via a service.
-Another service will also be used to save the data to the database - while Room + LiveData should be async, this will just ensure it is done in the background.
+~~If graphing is possible, they will be done via a service.
+Another service will also be used to save the data to the database - while Room + LiveData should be async, this will just ensure it is done in the background. ~~

 While IntentService was taught, it has been depreciated for JobIntentService which will be used.

+EDIT: v02 - this will be used for a notification/alarm to open the app

-**BroadcastReceiver:** They will be used to start the service - no other actions should be performed.
-One will listen for a custom event requesting data, and start the service involving the API.
+**BroadcastReceiver:** They will be used to start the service ~~- no other actions should be performed.
+One will listen for a custom event requesting data, and start the service involving the API. ~~

+EDIT: v02 - this will be used for a notification/alarm to open the app. more specifically, to start the service that will notify + to create the alarm

 **ContentProvider:** To provide information to outside of the app, the content provider will be implemented.
 HOWEVER, room will be the primary database wrapper.
 The columns are:
 - date